odhran-kainos/blog/posts/1 - Code Reviewing My Earliest Remaining Program.md

 I was 15 years old, and had just learned programming in secondary-school.
-I would eventually pick up a huge number of various programming-in-Java books, write a 3D combat flight simulator, learn C#, pick up Python, PHP & Javascript in MIT, become involved in [Open-Source Scala] stuff, and get a job at Dropbox.
+I would eventually pick up a huge number of various programming-in-Java books, write a 3D combat flight simulator, learn C#, pick up Python, PHP & Javascript in MIT, become involved in the [Open-Source Scala] community, and get a job at Dropbox.
 However, at the time, there I was with 1 year of Java lessons in school, and probably having worked through a single book, *Java in Easy Steps*:

 ![JavaInEasySteps.jpg](JavaInEasySteps.jpg)

+It wasn't just myself which was younger in 2004, the entire field was younger.
+In 2004, Java was on version 1.4.
+[The Scala language barely existed].
+[Facebook had just started] writing their world-changing website in PHP, possibly because at the timeweb frameworks like [Ruby on Rails] and [Django] did not exist.

 In this case, the 2004 code is a 2D Asteroids clone, written in Java.
-I had written earlier programs: for class, for my own amusement, but none of them survive in an intact state today.
+I had written earlier programs: for class, for my own amusement.
+Those include some pretty elaborate console applications: I had a complete 2D-grid console-based Dungeons-&-Dragons game implemented at one point.
+But none of those earlier works survive in an intact state today.

 Here's how it begins: